-have in saying to the bulk of the original States who paid their millions of solid money for her soil, and the advantages of outlet to the ocean which it gives by the mouth of the Mississippi river; what rightful ground, I ask, can Louisiana have in saying to those other States: "I will secede, and form an independent nation: the mouth of the Mississippi will be no longer at the service of your nation except on my condi-Now, fellow-citizens, consider this matter a moment: Here we are at Montreal, at the head of the ship navigation of the St. Lawrence.
-Away to the eastward of us, lies a large tract of Canadian territory, rich in undeveloped resources. to the westward, lie the great lakes, and the wide stretching tillage lands of Western Canada.
-Now, suppose the district of Quebec, including the outlet of the St. Lawrence, were in the hands of a foreign power, and that, in order to secure for ourselves and our posterity an open transit to the ocean for the various produce of our mines, forests and tillage lands, we, the people of central and western Canada, should purchase the district of Quebec at of cost of some millions of dollars taken from our joint treasury, what should we, the people of these regions, say, if the people of the Quebec district should, in a given number of years afterwards, announce that they had seceded, and that the mouth of the St. Lawrence must henceforth be considered by us as in the hands of a foreign power.
-I think we should have a good many words with them before we consented to any such transfer of purchased privileges, as secession involved.
-And I think, too, that if they took up the sword to fight out this question of transfer by secession, we should take up the sword, also, and keep it going until we found out which of the two swords was the longer and stronger.
+rights.
+Nevertheless, I may be allowed to remind you that all the seceding States do not occupy the same historical position.
+Of the States now insurgent we find some-as Arkansas and Louisiana, whose soil and privileges were a purchased acquisition, made by the original States of the Union-the great bulk of whom are in and for the Union still.
+It was about sixty years ago that the United States purchased from the French the large territory west of the Mississippi, known as the Louisiana tract, for which they paid between eleven and twelve millions of dollars, and assumed the payment of certain claims, making in all some fifteen millions of dollars as the price paid. portion of this purchased tract is now known as the State of Louisiana, which was admitted into the Union in 1812.
+Now what rightful ground can Louisiana have in saying to the bulk of the original States, who paid their millions of solid money for her soil and the advantages of outlet to the ocean which it gives by the mouth of the Mississippi river; what rightful ground, I ask, can Louisiana have in saying to those other States: " I will secede and form an independent nation; the mouth of "the Mississippi will be no longer at the service of your nation "except on my conditions."
+Now, fellow-citizens, consider this matter a moment.
+Here we are at Montreal, at the head of the ship navigation of the St. Lawrence.
+Away to the eastward of us lies a large tract of Canadian territory, rich in undeveloped resources.
+Away to the westward lie the great lakes, and the wide-stretching tillage lands of Western Canada.
+Now suppose the district of Quebec, including the outlet of the St. Lawrence, were in the hands of a foreign power, and that in order to secure for ourselves and our posterity an open transit to the ocean for the various produce of our mines, forests, and tillage lands, we, the people of Central and Western Canada, should purchase the district of Quebec at a cost of some millions of dollars, taken from our joint treasury, what should we-the people of these regions-say if the people of the Quebec district should, in a given number of years afterwards, announce that they had seceded, and that the mouth of the St. Lawrence must henceforth be considered by us as in the hands of a foreign power.

+think we should have a good many words with them before we consented to any such transfer of purchased privileges as secession involved.
+And I think, too, that if they took up the sword to fight out this question of transfer by secession we should take up the sword also, and keep it going until we found out which of the two swords was the longer and stronger.